r0mainK/blog/disclaimer.md

 permalink: /disclaimer/
 ---

-Standard disclaimer: This is my personal website and the opinions expressed here are mine alone, and do not represent my employer's views or opinions in any shape or form.
+This is my personal website and the opinions expressed here are mine alone, they do not represent my employer's views or opinions in any shape or form - so don't sue me 😬